Learn About the Salesforce Platform Advantage

 Quantify the value of implementing Service Cloud across your contact center.

 From reduced case resolution time to increased customer upsell, and new efficiencies, your bottom line will most certainly benefit.

 Quantify Your Business Benefit Using Our ROI Calculator

 Stay Ahead of the Competition with the Salesforce Platform

 As customers become more and more connected, the technological demands on your business are constantly growing.
 But those pressures don’t have to slow your business.
 With one platform, sales and service can tap into customer insights anytime—regardless of how technology evolves.
 The Salesforce Platform lets companies have all customer data together in one place.
 This means companies can take full advantage of wherever the next generation of technology takes your customers and business.
-And that’s not just true for sales and service, but for marketing, analytics, communities, commerce—and more.
+And that’s not just true for sales and service, but for marketing, analytics, self-service sites, commerce—and more.